nicolai86/url_plumber/README.md

 ## Usage

-It's best to add a helper to your application to use `UrlPlumber` like this:
+`UrlPlumber` has two main functions: changing values inside a hash and reading values stored inside of hash objects.

+#### changing url parameters

+The easiest way to get start is somewhere along these lines:

 ```
-# url_plumber.rb
+# url_plumber_helper.rb
-module PlumberHelper
+module UrlPlumberHelper
   def plumb(key_path, value = nil)
     return url_for (@plumber ||= ::UrlPlumber::Plumber.new(params)).plumb(key_path => value)
   end
 end
 ```

-Then, in your view, you can use it like this:
+You can use it like this:

 ```
 # some_view.haml